Tarmean/tarmean.github.io/mutable_lenses.md

 This was all pretty rushed, so don't worry if not every detail is clear.
-The important points to note that it gives us a uniform interface, lets us interact with normal lenses, and assuming linear mutable state has sane behaviour.
+Important is that this gives us a uniform interface, lets us interact with normal lenses, and assuming linear mutable state has sane behaviour.

 But we return the original vector and this pseudo update will cascade all the way to the top.
 This is because haskell doesn't really understand the concept of a memory location - we only get values.
 Lenses act on values, so if we use lenses we cannot distinguish between updating a memory location or a value.

-## Not Monadic Lenses
+## Mutable, Not Monadic

 I think it is worth pausing briefly to make some distinctions.
 So far, we have build lenses that contain a monad.
 We have not build monadic lenses.
 That's because `Compose m n` usually isn't a monad even if both `m` and `n` are - which is the whole reason that monad transformers exist.